-The choice, flexibility and depth across the huge range of science disciplines available at Monash means that you will graduate with a degree unique to you, tailored to your individual expertise, interests and career aspirations.
+The choice, flexibility and depth across the huge range of science disciplines available at Monash means you'll graduate with a degree unique to you, tailored to your individual expertise, interests and career aspirations.

-- Flexible, not locked-in from day one to a defined area of science. - 26 majors to choose from. - Specialise in up to two majors- can include one from Science or one from another eligible faculty.
+- Flexible, not locked-in from day one to a defined area of science. - · Choose from 25 majors. - Specialise in up to two majors you can study an additional major from Science or from another eligible faculty.